 “In coming months, we will help the bird sellers transition towards a new business model,” Najdowski said.

+Albert Badalamenti (63) has been selling birds on the market for 38 years.
 “They (Paris City Hall) said that they would recycle, find us another job.
 What I fear is bankruptcy.
 What are we going to do with all this stock?” he said, pointing at outdoor aviaries holding hundreds of birds at his breeding station north of Paris.